Budibase/website/content/legal/templates/legal-case-management-template/index.md

 Even simple legal tasks include extensive analysis, approval processes, information sharing, and communications.
 In the past, this has made workflow automation difficult within legal departments.

-Case management software is the first step towards overcoming this.
+Legal case management software solutions are critical for overcoming this.

 Digitizing your workflows allows you to identify pain points, inefficiencies, and opportunities for improvement.
 This means simplifying admin processes and leveraging automations to reduce operational costs.